Cancer is a serious disease in which the cells start dividing abnormally in an uncontrolled manner.

-The most common form of sarcoma in the bone is osteosarcoma and in soft tissues are Kaposi sarcoma, liposarcoma, malignant fibrous histiocytoma, leiomyosarcoma, and dermatofibrosarcoma protuberans.
+The most common form of sarcoma in the bone is osteosarcoma, and in soft tissues include Kaposi sarcoma, liposarcoma, malignant fibrous histiocytoma, leiomyosarcoma, and dermatofibrosarcoma protuberans.

-Commonly known as blood cancer.
-Leukemia affects the tissues of bone marrow which is responsible for blood production.
+Commonly known as blood cancer, leukaemia affects the tissues of the bone marrow which is responsible for blood production.
 It is one of the fatal forms of cancer.

-Leukemia is completely different from other cancer.
+Leukaemia is completely different from other types of cancer.
 It is caused by the uncontrolled production of white blood cells (Lymphoid cells and myeloid cells).
 These abnormal white blood cells damage the tissues of the bone marrow and crowd the normal blood cells.
 These abnormal white blood cells continue to divide and damage the complete normal blood cells.
-As a result, the Leukemia patient fails to provide adequate red blood cells to supply oxygen, adequate normal white blood cells to fight infection and adequate platelets for blood coagulation.
+As a result, the Leukemia patient fails to provide adequate red blood cells to supply oxygen, adequate normal white blood cells to fight infections and adequate platelets for blood coagulation.

-A lymphoma is a form of cancer that affects the lymphocytes in the lymph nodes, which are a part of the immune system.
-There are two kinds of lymphoma-
+Lymphoma is a form of cancer that affects the lymphocytes in the lymph nodes, which are a part of the immune system.
+There are two kinds of lymphoma:

 - Hodgkin lymphoma – originates in the B cells